MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Clear-Content.md

 ### Example 1: Delete all content from a directory

-This command deletes all of the content from the "init.txt" files in all subdirectories of the SmpUsers directory.
+This command deletes all of the content from the `init.txt` files in all subdirectories of the SmpUsers directory.
 The files are not deleted, but they are empty.

 ```powershell